imnmo/notesForDl/lesson1.md

 * So totally expect about in 70 hours of work in total
 * From my analysis its going to take about 5 hour per lecture plus 10 hour for the homework, so in total roughly 15 hrs pro week
-*  IF you follow this 15 hour model and at the end you ll build up the Image clasification at the world class level/classify the text/supermarket prices/Netflix predictions etc and worldclass problems
+*  IF you follow this 15 hour model and at the end you ll build up the Image classification at the world class level/classify the text/supermarket prices/Netflix predictions etc and world-class problems
-* Leave about the Naysayers, its doesnt need lot of learning and so on
+* Leave about the Naysayers, its doesn't need lot of learning and so on

 ADVICES
 --------